gfcwfzkm/PIF-Image-Format/README.md

    - B/W - 1bit per Pixel Image, only Black and White
    - Indexed - Custom Pixel bitwidth, using a RGB332, RGB565 or RGB888 color table
  - Basic Compression (RLE)
- - Ease of use and implementation
+ - Allows to draw on any kind of display, including exotic ones like grayscale or e-ink displays

 ## Why another Image Format?
 I know, I know, there are way too many image standards and I'm sure there is a xkcd comic panel about it already.
 On the one side this project is an excuse for me to take a deeper look into python and figure this programming language out, on the otherside I have gotten frustrated with the options when one wants to load images on a display from a microcontroller.
 I've encountered always the same problems there: